Juandlc25/e-commerce-meru/README.md

 ## Difficulties

-- For some reason the images did not work for me, I realized that the link to them did not have access to be displayed, it gave me the 403 error
+- For some reason the images did not work for me, I realized that the link to them did not have access to be displayed, it gave me the 403 error.
+But I got all the functionality

 ## Demo